billumi/rag-pipeline/README.md

 # Simple RAG Pipeline

-This project is a beginner-friendly tutorial project for building a Retrieval Augmented Generation (RAG) system.
+This project is a weekend project for building a Retrieval Augmented Generation (RAG) system.
 It demonstrates how to index documents, retrieve relevant content, generate AI-powered responses, and evaluate results—all through a command line interface (CLI).

 ![rag-image](./rag-design-basic.png)